imraklr/FlickVoyage/README.md

 ## Getting Started

-1. Sign Up for a Flick Voyage account to unlock personalized recommendations.

-2. Explore our curated movie lists or search for specific titles.
+1. Explore movies or search with keywords.

-3. Add movies to your watchlist and start your cinematic voyage today!

 ## Contributing